How to Get a Record from Custom Data by Search Criteria?

 When Needed

-- You need to check if a record with certain values exists.
+- You need to check if a record exists with certain values and branch the scenario accordingly.

 What's Important to Know